How do I add a Puzzle?

 Special Features

-Many puzzles include unique features, which may or may not apply to all designs.
+Many puzzles include unique features which may or may not apply to all designs.
 You can select multiple options from the drop-down menu.

-💡 For Multi-Puzzles: Refer to "How to enter a Multi-puzzle" for additional instruction on how to add all the separate puzzles in the set.
+💡 For Multi-Puzzles: Refer to How to enter a Multi-puzzle for additional instructions on how to add all the separate puzzles in the set.